meteor/meteor/content/react.md

 <h3 id="using-flow-router">Flow Router</h3>

 Using Flow Router with React is very similar to using it with Blaze.
 The only difference is that in your route actions, you should use the [`react-mounter`](https://www.npmjs.com/package/react-mounter) package to mount components with a layout.
-Once you `npm install --save react-mounter`, you can do the following:
+Once you `meteor npm install --save react-mounter`, you can do the following:

 ```js
 import React from 'react';